Adding New Sticker Sheets

 - Prepare your images (see below).

-- Click each of the slots on the right and load in the image that will be used for its property.
+- Click each of the slots on the right and load in the image that will be used

 - You can click a slot that already has something in it to see it previewed on the left.